mosaicml/llm-foundry/examples/bert/README.md

 ### Multi-node training

-To train with high performance on *multi-node* clusters, the easiest way is with MosaicML Cloud ;)
+To train with high performance on *multi-node* clusters, the easiest way is with the MosaicML platform ;)

 But if you want to try this manually on your own cluster, then just provide a few variables to `composer`, either directly via CLI or via environment variables.
 Then launch the appropriate command on each node.